George Floyd trial: Derek Chauvin sentenced to over 22 years for murder | DW | 25.06.2021

-A court sentenced to former Minneapolis police officer to decades in prison over the killing of George Floyd, whose death sparked outrage and global protests against racial injustice.
+A court sentenced former Minneapolis police officer Derek Chauvin to decades in prison over the killing of George Floyd, whose death sparked outrage and global protests against racial injustice.

 Derek Chauvin, a former police officer, was sentenced to prison for the murder of George Floyd on Friday.